-We invite you to visit the RV coordinator’s office on A2 in the Rylander Building at 322 West Lamar, Americus, Georgia.
+We invite you to visit the RV coordinator’s office on A2 in The Clarence Jordan at 322 West Lamar, Americus, Georgia.
 If you are coming by RV please park in the Old Market Place Building Parking Lot at 721 West Church Street and walk over.

 You are encouraged to visit the Global Village & Discovery Center at 721 West Church Street to see what Habitat does in other parts of the world.